-I started running away from home at 12.
+I started running away from home at 12 years old.
 My dad used to beat up my mom and as I got older, I found myself in similar situations.
-I realized that I want this cycle of homelessness to stop with me for my family.
-After leaving a domestic violence relationship, I decided this was the last time I would put myself in this situation and I took my boys to live in our van to escape.
+After leaving a violent relationship, I decided that this was the last time I would put myself in this situation.
+I took my boys to escape by living in our van.
 Shortly after I met Raul.
 He was great with my kids and invited us to move in his place.
 Over the next 7 years, we became a family.
-In July 2016 he died unexpectedly and the next week my aunt I call ‘mom’ passed away…and just like that my support system was gone.
-Raul worked, I didn’t work so I had no money to stay in our own place and we moved back into our van.
+In July 2016, he died unexpectedly and the next week my aunt, that I call ‘mom’, passed away…and just like that my support system was gone.
+Raul worked, I didn’t work, so I didn’t have the money to stay in our own place and we moved back into our van.

 Over the last 3 years my boys and I have struggled going from shelter to shelter leading nowhere and taking my boys from school to school.
 Being homeless is a sad situation.
 As a parent you feel like you’re failing.
 I feel sometimes parents make wrong choices but being homeless is not a choice for children.
 I had to find ways to give my kids a bath in the van.
 At one shelter, I was beaten badly in front of my boys.
 That’s when I started to be a voice for other homeless moms.

 Maywood Mayor Eddie de la Riva and Sheriff Alex Villanueva heard my story and referred me to The Whole Child’s Safe Families Program.
 At first, I was scared and hesitant because of my past experiences.
 I even did a ‘drive by’ test and I could not believe it!
 The cottages looked so nice!
 It seemed too good to be true “somebody pinch me now”, but on September 3rd we moved into Safe Families.